Need to Son-si it to believe it? Introducing this Silicon Valley staple, a go-to for top-of-the-market tech and life sciences work.

 8th year: $435,000

 The view from the firm: We offer competitive compensation, market-relevant benefits, and an environment that encourages attorneys to do the best work of their careers.
-Year-End merit bonuses recognize the individual contributions and performance of attorneys, and also reflect the firm's financial performance.
+Year-End merit bonuses recognize attorneys’ individual contributions and performance and reflect the firm’s financial performance.

 Associate benefits include: healthcare; income protection; pregnancy disability leave/bonding pay; survivor benefits; financial programs; paid time-off; work life & convenience services; social activities; bar exam; bar membership dues and continuing education; relocation expenses for qualified candidates; employee referral bonus; and part-time policy.